dboudro/AnimateSVGText/README.md

 ### Whats this all about?

 I want to help stretch the capabilities of the web.
 SVG path animation is a trending technique in web-design allowing designers to draw simple and elegant icons (as seen [here](http://www.essential-icons.com/)).
-Now, designers can easily apply this animation to text.
+Now, designers can easily apply SVG animations to text.

 Setup and Implementation